 Last year I set a goal to track what I ate every day.
 It’s something I did several years before while in college that had dramatic effects on my weight.
 I lost 40 pounds and felt better and looked better than I ever had before.

-We’ll here’s a couple screenshots from my 2017 year end summary on MyFitnessPal:
+We’ll here’s a screenshot from my 2017 year end summary on MyFitnessPal:

 That’s right, I logged in 21 days out of 365.
 That’s a 5.7% success rate.
 That’s just terrible.

 Looking back, I basically set myself up for failure.
 The app was buried on my phone.
 It wasn’t just stuck in a folder.
 It was stuck in the very last position of a folder.
 It’s like I intentionally hide the app so I’d never think about it.